opendialogai/OpenDialogDocs/docs/conversational_model.md

 ### An EI caters for decomposable activities

 Activities are decomposable.
 A larger goal (e.g. order a pizza to be delivered to a specific location) can be decomposed into smaller activities (choose restaurant from which to order, define order, define location, deliver, pay, rate experience, etc).
 These smaller activities each require an exchange of _utterances_ in different stages with each stage achieving a specific goal.
-We call the different stages _scenes_.
+We call the different stages _scenes_. _Scenes_ can be composed into larger _conversations_.

-Scenes have a specific purpose and a well defined communication protocol.
+_Conversations_ have a specific purpose and a well defined communication protocol.
 Networks of scenes represent the progress of a conversation through different phases with potentially different constraints and relevant context.
 As the conversation progress through scenes different _activities_ are also completed, each taking us closer to the final goal.

 ### An EI is an open system

 Openess from an EI perspective means that agents can enter or leave the system at any point.
 The design of conversations and the management of knowledge needs to cater for constant and unpredictable change.
+Crucially for dialogical systems with humans involved, handling the unexpected gracefully is key.

 ### An EI is a dialogical system